11 Sampling and Analytical Methods

 Possible Technique Uses

 TOP assay may be used to estimate a total concentration of free PFAA precursors in a sample.
 When measuring strictly a sample post-TOP assay, the total concentration of PFAS measured may be thought of as a conservative measurement of the sample’s total PFAS concentration.
-In some cases, oxidation can be incomplete (Australia Government DOD 2019).
+In some cases, oxidation can be incomplete (Ventia 2019).
 The total PFAA precursor or total PFAS concentration is considered conservative for the reasons explained below in Technique Limitations.
 Because the method depends on a compound containing a perfluoroalkyl group, it is highly specific to PFAS.
 The chain lengths of the PFAAs generated after oxidation provide an indication of whether the precursors are predominantly short- or long-chained, although the production of a particular Cn (where “n” signifies the number of carbons in the alkyl chain) PFAA is not equivalent to the concentration of PFAA precursors containing the same chain length.
 However, if significant amounts of PFOA are generated after oxidation, that is an indication that the sample contains a comparable concentration of C8 or longer PFAA precursor compounds.

 TOP assay, the most widely commercially available of the qualitative techniques, is typically accepted as a means of determining PFAS load on remediation substances to estimate the replacement cycle, but not for site characterization.